Council websites show marked improvement in mobile and accessibility performance in annual Better Connected assessment

 Awarding stars for individual tasks and tests rather than just for the website overall provides further focus on the individual components that make up a high-performing council website

-Providing access to non-subscriber councils’(about 25% of the total)headline results gives a more comprehensive picture of UK council website performance overall
+Providing access to non-subscriber councils’(about 25 percent of the total)headline results gives a more comprehensive picture of UK council website performance overall